ConorFogarty99/Catan-Board-Gen/README.md

 ![ScreenShot](https://upload.wikimedia.org/wikipedia/it/4/45/Coloni_di_catan_Logo.png)
 # Catan Board Generator
 This script creates an optimal board layout for the default version of the game Settelers of Catan.
 It follows a few simple rules such that no area on the board will be overpowered.
+This generator doesn't take into account ports.

 ## Rules
 1. No two Brick or Ore tiles can be adjacent.